2019 CI-MSU Chinese Summer Camp

 Language and Culture Summer Camp

-Language and Culture Summer Camps offer three weeks of Chinese
+Language and Culture Summer Camp offers one week of Chinese

-language activities to K-12 students in the greater Lansing area.
+language and culture activities to K-6 students in the greater Lansing area.
 This

-non-profit summer camp is for children and teens who are interested in
+non-profit summer camp is for children who are interested in

-experiencing Chinese culture and tradition and making friends from
+experiencing Chinese culture and traditions, and making friends.
+No previous experience with Chinese

 language is necessary.
-Through the camps, students increase their
+Through the camp, students increase their

 multicultural competence by engaging in interactive, fun, and

 educational activities provided by professional camp teachers.
-We offer
+Students are grouped based upon age and previous Chinese

 CI-MSU Chinese summer camp is a nut-free camp.
 No snacks containing peanuts or tree nuts are allowed to be brought to the camp.
-Also, food that has been processed in the same facility with nuts is not permitted.
-Please adhere to these guidances to protect our campers from dangerous situations.
+Also, food that has been processed in the same facility with nuts are not permitted.
+Please adhere to these guidelines to protect our campers from a potentially dangerous situation.

 For safe snacks free of nuts, please go to the following website: